LilouCode/LilouCode/README.md

 - Create and publish React component library,
 - Redesign of an application to reduce technical debt

+For this project I used Material-UI, React-Hook-Form and my own modal library.

 Deliverables:
 - [Code](https://github.com/LilouCode/lisalox_14_18072022)
 - [React library](https://www.npmjs.com/package/liloucode-just-a-modal) published on NPM